Add

 1. Create a Webflow account

-• See you on Webflow and sign up.
+• Go to Webflow and sign up.

 2. Choose a template

-3. Customizing the design
+3. Customize the design

 • You can change colors, fonts, layouts, and more, all without coding.